silviabt/ny-taxi-data-analysis/README.md

 2. In application.properties we can set the input folder location containing the parquet files: ``` data.location.path ```
 3. The application exposes a REST post endpoint http://localhost:8080/peek-hour for obtaining the peak hour for the taxi trips which can be accessed from the browser at http://localhost:8080/data-analysis by clicking on Start analysis button.
-3. For the data analysis - spark-core_2.12 and spark-sql_2.12 were used:
+3. For the data analysis I researched and used: spark-core_2.12 and spark-sql_2.12
     - Apache Spark is a fast, in-memory data processing engine;
     - Apache Spark will automatically distribute the data across your cluster and parallelize the operation performed on them.
     - Dataset was used because the data processing required functionality such as